You are here

 - New York, New Jersey, Connecticut, Louisiana, California, Washington

 - Implemented statewide reporting requirements to collect and create transparent data of hospitals’ bed capacity, PPE supplies, and COVID-19 testing capacity.
-Data will be published regularly on this link: https://coronavirus.health.ok.gov/executive-order-reports
+Data is published regularly on this link: https://coronavirus.health.ok.gov/executive-order-reports

 - Expanded the State’s ability to process COVID-19 tests by tenfold, filing an executive order on March 22 to allow the labs at Oklahoma State University (OSU) and the University of Oklahoma (OU) to perform COVID-19 testing.
-As of March 31, OSU’s lab is capable of processing 2,300 test kits a day, bringing the State’s total capacity to roughly 2,800 a day, so long as supplies are available.
+At the time of this update, the State’s total capacity is roughly 4,600 tests a day, so long as supplies are available.

-- Opened 4 drive thru COVID testing locations, with more underway, in partnership with the Oklahoma State Department of Health (OSDH) and county health departments.
-Details on those locations can be found here: https://coronavirus.health.ok.gov
+- Opened 80 drive COVID drive-thru testing locations, in partnership with the Oklahoma State Department of Health (OSDH) and county health departments.
+Details on those locations can be found here: https://coronavirus.health.ok.gov/drive-thru-testing.

 - Entered into a public-private partnership with multiple private labs, beginning March 20, to expand the State’s capacity to deliver COVID-19 testing results.
 A list of those labs and their processing times can be found in the Governor’s daily COVID-19 report beginning on March 30: https://coronavirus.health.ok.gov/executive-order-reports